castenarlabs/git-lfs-converter/ReadMe.md

 1. Method of clone via SSH OR HTTPS will be determined based on URL used on .env file

    1. If you use a HTTPS URL :
-      1. In .env file, you will need a username and app_password
+      1. In .env file, you will need a bb_username and bb_app_password variable
    1. If you use SSH URL
       1. You will be prompted for your SSH Key credentials
       1. Alternatively you can add your SSH Key to the SSH Agent